The Strecker Synthesis of Amino Acids

 For example, here’s a synthesis of phenylalanine, one of the 20 “proteinogenic” (i.e. protein-making) amino acids coded in messenger RNA (mRNA):

 The original Strecker protocol (1850) employed NH3 and hydrogen cyanide (HCN).

-Given that most chemists are less than enthusiastic about working with cyanide gas, [note] a safer protocol utilizing the easily-handled solids NH4Cl (ammonium chloride) and KCN (potassium cyanide) is generally employed [note about NH4CN].
+Given that most chemists are less than enthusiastic about working with cyanide gas, [Note 1] a safer protocol utilizing the easily-handled solids NH4Cl (ammonium chloride) and KCN (potassium cyanide) is generally employed [Note 2 about NH4CN].
 The idea here is that mildly acidic (pKa 9) ammonium ion protonates the aldehyde, activating it towards attack with liberated NH3.
 After attack of NH3, proton transfer, and elimination of water, the cyanide ion then attacks the resultant imine (or, more likely, the conjugate acid of the imine, known as the “iminium”).
 This results in the alpha amino nitrile.

 Addition of a water-absorbing salt (dessicant) such as MgSO4 often helps with formation of the imine, as it helps drive the equilibrium toward the imine.